PRIVACY POLICY

 Collection of Personal Information

-The types of Personal Information we collect, the purposes of processing and, to the extent the GDPR applies, the lawful basis for collection, are detailed below.
+The categories of Personal Information we collect, the purposes of processing and, to the extent the GDPR applies, the lawful basis for collection, are detailed below.

 Who do we collect it fromWhat do we collectWhy do we collect this dataWhich lawful basis do we rely on